 Key Takeaways

-• E-invoices must include VATINs, transaction data, and digital authentication, and be stored securely for 10 years.
+E-invoices must include VATINs, transaction data, and digital authentication, and must be archived securely for 10 years.

-• All invoices must pass through OTA-accredited providers or compliant internal systems for real-time validation.
+All invoices must pass through OTA-accredited providers like ClearTax (Pre-Approved) or compliant internal systems for real-time validation.

 An e-invoice is created through accounting or ERP software and transmitted electronically using standardized formats like XML or JSON.
 This enables automatic validation, real-time sharing between trading partners, and direct reporting to the tax authority.